CSS-Angie/Food-Forest-Foraging/README.md

 Deployment was done with Github.

-To deploy the website next steps should be taken:
+To deploy the website the following steps should be taken:

 1. Login to Github
 2. Find the repository of the project.
 In this case: [CSS Angie - food-forest-foraging](https://github.com/CSS-Angie/food-forest-foraging)